letsface/interview-android/README.md

 2. 'create' and 'find' are allowed only after 'login'
 3. after 'logout', 'create' and 'find' will not be allowed

-You may play it with [ThreePin](https://github.com/letsface/ThreePin) to get familiar with its behaviour.
+You may also install it locally from [socket-io-faker](https://github.com/letsface/socket-io-faker).
+And play it with [ThreePin](https://github.com/letsface/ThreePin) to get familiar with its behaviour.

 ### to do